API reference

 Important notes:

-- Suspended signals will still rerun if the component tree re-renders for other reasons (e.g., prop changes), but they will compute with the last known values for any Relays in the suspended subtree
+- Paused signals will still rerun if the component tree re-renders for other reasons (e.g., prop changes), but they will compute with the last known values for any relays in the paused subtree

-- For permanent cleanup, unmount the component normally — suspension is for temporary pauses
+- For permanent cleanup, unmount the component normally — pausing is for temporary resource savings

 - Works with both